Ausgefuchster/adventOfCode2023/2/README.md

-# Day one of advent of code 2023
+# Day two of advent of code 2023

 ## Run